tytydraco/yessleep/out/SpiderMan_4_The_Haunted_Game.md

 After I beat the Hulk, the screen went black, and that is when everything went horribly wrong.

-Not only did the screen turn black, it started glitching even worse even though the screen was black, it caused the other GBA games to glitch up again. apparently it had a sensor that caused a ton of other electronics to glitch up, like my TV, all computers in my house, everyones phones, etc
+Not only did the screen turn black, it started glitching even worse even though the screen was black, it caused the other GBA games to glitch up again. apparently it had a sensor that caused a ton of other electronics to glitch up, like my TV, all computers in my house, everyones phones, etc. Even some strange things like electronic dolls and walkie talkies started glitching

 Even some of my neighbors electronics glitched up.